-Due to the six-month extension of the BRAC support grant, six regular quarterly meetings were held in the 2016-2018 grant cycle: October 26, 2016; February 6, 2017; April 3, 2017; July 18, 2017; October 16, 2017; and February 26, 2018.
+The BRAC held four quarterly meetings during the 2018-2019 grant cycle: April 23, 2018; July 16, 2018; October 22, 2018; and January 29, 2019.
 Meeting business focused on updates on restoration projects occurring within the AOC, BUI removal updates, and Management Action Plan accordance.
 Meeting agendas and minutes can be found at www.blackriveraoc.com.
 All meetings are open to the public, and the summer meeting specifically targets news media, new members, and area stakeholders.
-With a pre-meeting luncheon, and riverboat site tours afterwards, a larger-than-normal meeting attendance was experienced and both riverboats were at maximum capacity.
+With a pre-meeting luncheon, and a trolley site tour afterwards, a larger-than-normal meeting attendance was experienced with several visitors from the US Army Corps of Engineers.
 Regular quarterly meeting attendance has also increased, as well as our active and voting members lists.